Blue: Inorganic compounds

 Certain metal ions characteristically form blue solutions or blue salts.
 Of some practical importance, cobalt is used to make the deep blue glazes and glasses.
-It substitutes for silicon or aluminum ions in these materials.
-Cobalt is the blue chromophore in stained glass windows, such as those in Gothic cathedrals and in Chinese porcelain beginning in the T'ang Dynasty.
-Copper(II) (Cu2+) also produces many blue compounds, including the commercial algicide copper(II) sulfate (CuSO4.5H2O).
-Similarly, vanadyl salts and solutions are often blue, e.g. vanadyl sulfate.
+It substitutes for silicon or aluminium ions in these materials.
+Cobalt is the blue chromophore in stained glass windows, such as those in Gothic cathedrals and in Chinese porcelain beginning in the Tang dynasty.
+Copper(II) (Cu2+) also produces many blue compounds, including the commercial algicide copper(II) sulphate (CuSO4.5H2O).
+Similarly, vanadyl salts and solutions are often blue, e.g. vanadyl sulphate.

 In nature

 Sky and sea

 When sunlight passes through the atmosphere, the blue wavelengths are scattered more widely by the oxygen and nitrogen molecules, and more blue comes to our eyes.
 This effect is called Rayleigh scattering, after Lord Rayleigh and confirmed by Albert Einstein in 1911.